 In most cases, a deviated septum is caused by an injury to the nose that knocks the septum out of place.
 Nose injuries are often the result of car accidents or playing sports.
 Some deviated septa occur during fetal development.

 As a result of the uneven nasal passages caused by a deviated septum, a patient may have difficulty breathing.
 Additional symptoms may include:

 - Frequent sinus infections

-Diagnosis Of A Deviated Septum
+Can A Deviated Septum Cause Fatigue?

 To diagnose a deviated symptom, a doctor will perform a thorough physical examination, and review all symptoms.
 In addition, an endoscopy may be performed.
 An endoscope and a bright light are used to open up the nostrils and nasal passages, enabling a thorough visual evaluation.

 Deviated septum treatment varies depending on its severity and the symptoms it is causing.
 For most patients, this condition can be managed through decongestants and antihistamines that aim to reduce nasal congestion.
 For more severe cases, surgery may be required to correct the displacement.
 Surgery involves a procedure called septoplasty, which repositions the septum in the center of the nose.
 This procedure is often performed in conjunction with rhinoplasty or nose reshaping surgery, which enhances the appearance of the nose while correcting structural abnormalities.
 The results of septoplasty are permanent but may take up to a year to become evident because the cartilage and bone of the septum tend to heal slowly.

 Many people experience a significant lessening of symptoms post-surgery.
 Results, however, may vary depending on the severity of the deviation.
 In some cases, the septum may gradually shift over time, and patients may require a second septoplasty to once again relieve symptoms.